Sudbury 2.0 Project, Ontario, Canada

-The general surface geology on the property consists of rocks of the upper Huronian Supergroup, a 2.45 to 2.2 Ga sedimentary basin, the Nipissing Diabase, a 2.2 Ga mafic intrusive and Olivine Diabase Dykes relating to a 1.28 Ga mafic dyke swarm.
-Present also on the property in less abundance, are small mafic dykes of unknown origin and areas of extensive hydrothermally brecciated Huronian rocks that could be Sudbury-type breccia, related to the Sudbury Basin.
+The general surface geology on the property consists mainly of rocks of the upper Huronian Supergroup, a 2.45 to 2.2 Ga sedimentary basin.
+Other rocks in less abundance in the area include the Nipissing Diabase, a 2.2 Ga mafic intrusive and Olivine Diabase Dykes relating to a 1.28 Ga mafic dyke swarm.
+Present also on the property are small mafic dykes of unknown origin and areas of extensive hydrothermally brecciated Huronian rocks that could be Sudbury-type breccia, related to the Sudbury Igneous Complex.

 Ore Deposit Model

-Rocks of interest on the property are the mafic dykes, which could be SIC related, and the hydrothermal breccia, which is known to contain Au-Cu mineralization in the Wolf Lake Area.
+Rocks of interest on the property are the mafic dykes, which could be related to the Sudbury Igneous Complex, and hydrothermal breccia, which is known to contain Au-Cu mineralization in the Wolf Lake Area.

-Inventus believes three styles of mineralization could exist on the Sudbury 2.0 Project:
+Inventus believes three styles of mineralization can exist on the Sudbury 2.0 Project: